-Lec. .05 Lab.
-1.5 Cr.
-1 This course is an introduction to the basic concepts of pharmacology related to drug administration.
+This course is an introduction to the basic concepts of pharmacology related to drug administration.
 Dosage calculations are covered as well as concepts of medication administration and an overview of drug categories.

-Prerequisites: Acceptance into the Nursing Program or Advanced Placement; completion of MAT 105 or COMPASS placement for MAT 120.
-Corequisites: NUR 102, PSY 201, BIO 210.
+Prerequisites: Acceptance into the nursing program or advanced placement, Completion of MAT 105 or COMPASS placement for MAT 120, and completion of RDG 100 or COMPASS reading score of 88 or higher.

+Corequisites: BIO 210, NUR 102, NUR 114, PSY 201.